libra/website/docs/reference/libra-cli.md

 Account creation provided by the CLI generates a local keypair, but nothing is created on the blockchain.
 To create an account on the blockchain:

 * Transfer coins to the address you wish to create.
 If the recipient account does not exist, the recipient account will be created first and then coins will be transferred.
 The sender pays for both account creation and transfer.
 * Send a mint transaction to mint coins to an account.
 If the account does not exist, the account will be created first and the coins wil be minted later.
-Unlike other transactions, a non-existent account itself can request a mint transaction.
+Unlike other transactions, a nonexistent account itself can request a mint transaction.
 For the testnet, there is no explicit limit on how many coins an account can mint.
 It's designed to allow the users to create coins to experiment on the testnet.